jdereg/json-io/user-guide-writeOptions.md

 do not contain the removed entries (JVM lifetime).
 This removes the substitution pairings so that written JSON will not include shorter (aliased) names for the types (fully qualified class names) matched.
 This API matches your wildcard patterns containing
 *, ?, and regular characters, against class names in its cache, and removes the matching entries.

-This String parameter is a "wild-card" pattern, where * matches anything and ? matches one character.
-As many * or ? can be used as needed.

 An alternative to using this API is to place your own `aliases.txt` file in the class path. `json-io` ships with a pretty extensive list - you can supply your own [aliases.txt](/src/main/resources/config/aliases.txt) file instead of the one shipped with `json-io.`